Robust measurements of n-point correlation functions of driven-dissipative quantum systems on a digital quantum computer

 Abstract

-We propose and demonstrate a unified hierarchical method to measure n-point correlation functions that can be applied to driven, dissipative, or otherwise non-equilibrium systems.
-In this method, the time evolution of the system is repeatedly interrupted by interacting an ancillary qubit with the system through a controlled operation, and measuring the ancilla immediately afterwards.
-We discuss robustness of this method versus ancilla-enabled interferometric techniques (such as the Hadamard test), and implement the method on a quantum computer in order to measure single-particle Green’s functions of a driven-dissipative fermionic system.
-This work shows that dynamical correlation functions for driven-dissipative systems can be measured with near-term quantum computers.
+We propose and demonstrate a unified hierarchical method to measure n-point correlation functions that can be applied to driven, dissipative, or otherwise open or nonequilibrium quantum systems.
+In this method, the time evolution of the system is repeatedly interrupted by interacting an ancilla qubit with the system through a controlled operation, and measuring the ancilla immediately afterward.
+We discuss the robustness of this method as compared to other ancilla-based interferometric techniques (such as the Hadamard test), and highlight its advantages for near-term quantum simulations of open quantum systems.
+We implement the method on a quantum computer in order to measure single-particle Green’s functions of a driven-dissipative fermionic system.
+This Letter shows that dynamical correlation functions for driven-dissipative systems can be robustly measured with near-term quantum computers.